OPINION | What impact might charges in the Adam Johnson death have on professional hockey? | CBC Sports

 When they were little, I would get out the tube of Polysporin I kept in my bag with bandages and kiss the boo boo better.
 As they got older and more competitive, it elevated to X-rays, physiotherapy appointments and knee braces.
 In the case of my daughter, surgeries for broken fingers because she's a soccer goalkeeper.
 But never did I anticipate or expect death.

-When I first heard the news of Adam Johnson's tragic death on the ice I was horrified and heartbroken.
+When I first heard the news of Adam Johnson's tragic death on the ice, I was horrified and heartbroken.
 Johnson, a former NHL player, was playing with the Nottingham Panthers in the Elite Ice Hockey League (EIHL) in England.
-The EIHL was founded in 2003 and currently has 10 teams from England, Scotland, Wales and Northern England.
+The EIHL was founded in 2003 and currently has 10 teams from England, Scotland, Wales and Northern Ireland.

 Johnson previously played with the Pittsburgh Penguins for a brief time before moving to Europe.
 His family back home in Minnesota always supported him.
 During a game on Oct.
 28, Johnson fell and the blade of another player sliced his neck.
 He was rushed to hospital but later died from his injuries.
 It was reported that his family was watching him on a livestream when the fatal incident occurred.